a7madgamal/gaza-trust-me/_AI/progress.md

 **Tasks:**

 1. ✅ **Convert auth router endpoints to use Supabase types** - COMPLETED
-2. 🔄 Convert public router endpoints to use Supabase types
+2. ✅ **Convert public router endpoints to use Supabase types** - COMPLETED
 3. 🔄 Remove manual Zod schemas where Supabase types can be used
 4. 🔄 Ensure zero `any` types in all routers